GavinLIgy/GavinLI.github.io/_pages/cv.md

   * Collaborating with PI and other researchers on the project to design and implement the hardware accelerator and evaluating its effectiveness in secure IoT platforms.
   * Supervisor: Prof. Ray Cheung

+* May 2019 --- May 2020: Post-Quantum Cryptographic Hardware Design
+  * Final Year Project - City University of Hong Kong, Hong Kong
+  * Implemented a quantum-resistant cryptographic algorithm named as the Binary Ring LWE algorithm (BRLWE) in C, accelerated by an optimized NTT multiplication algorithm.
+  * Conducted a hardware/software co-design, resulting in an SoC platform called Brlwesoc with UART port and the BRLWE C program running on.
+  * Implemented the Brlwesoc on Lattice iCE40-HX8K FPGA board.
+Space, timing analysis and accuracy analysis are performed and the comparison on different parameter sets of the BRLWE is presented and discussed.
+  * Supervisor: Prof. Ray Cheung

 * May 2019 --- Aug 2019: Hardware Security
   * Research Assistant - LIRMM, Montpellier, France
   * Conducting a feasibility study on implementing the PicoRV32 processor on FPGA for a lightweight SoC platform.